tpeterz/CryptoClustering/README.md

 3. Module 11, Day 2 Activities - The specific activities will be referenced throughout my code.
 4. Module 11, Day 3 Activites - The specific activities will be referenced throughout my code.
 5. [K-Means Clustering Explained](https://neptune.ai/blog/k-means-clustering#:~:text=Some%20factors%20can%20challenge%20the,clusters%20can%20result%20in%20overfitting.) - used for determining what happens when more clusters are added to K-means.
+6. [What is principal component analysis (PCA)?](https://www.ibm.com/topics/principal-component-analysis) - used to analyze the PCA components against features.